Future Union Mission Computer Runbook

 Use the packet route on the mission brief.
 Most early missions use an email route with a specific subject line.

 Do not send giant transcripts.
-Send the packet, source links, generated artifacts, caveats, contribution credit note, and what a human should check next.
+Send the packet, source links, generated artifacts, caveats, and what a human should check next.